Clare of Assisi

 Chiara Offreduccio (16 July 1194 – 11 August 1253), known as Clare of Assisi (sometimes spelled Clara, Clair or Claire; Chiara d'Assisi), is an Italian saint who was one of the first followers of Francis of Assisi.

-Inspired by the teachings of St. Francis, she founded the Order of Poor Ladies, a monastic religious order for women in the Franciscan tradition.
+Inspired by the teachings of St. Francis, St. Clare founded the Order of Poor Ladies, a monastic religious order for women in the Franciscan tradition.
 The Order of Poor Ladies was different from any other order or convent because it followed a rule of strict poverty.
 Clare wrote their Rule of Life, the first set of monastic guidelines known to have been written by a woman.
 Following her death, the order she founded was renamed in her honor as the Order of Saint Clare, commonly referred to today as the Poor Clares.
-Her feast day is on 11 August.
+Her feast day is on the 11th of August every year.